 If you’re in the market for a complete unit replacement, check out Broan-NuTone’s selection of super-quiet, Energy Star qualified ventilation fans.
 They cost less than a dollar a year in energy to run, and are available with integrated lighting as well as humidity sensors that save you the trouble of switching the fan on when it’s needed and off when it’s not.

-- Replace flooring: Transform a bath from the ground up by installing a new floor.
+Transform a bath from the ground up by installing a new floor.
 The small footprint of most bathrooms makes this an affordable improvement, and new flooring options combine moisture resistance with the look of favorite finishes.
-Lumber Liquidators’ line of Tranquility resilient flooring offers a great range of natural wood looks and textures made from a water-resistant, easy-to-clean vinyl material.
-In a peel-and-stick plank format, it’s simple to install over existing flooring and backed by a 25-year warranty.
-Tranquility flooring is also a sustainable choice for your bathroom upgrade, as it’s produced with recycled raw material.
+Lumber Liquidators’ offers several lines of water proof flooring a great range of natural wood looks and textures made from a water-resistant, easy-to-clean material.
+Many are a sustainable choice for your bathroom upgrade, as they’re produced with recycled raw material.

 If you’re updating a powder room, other flooring options like natural hardwood are possibilities.
 But for a full bath, stick with materials that will stand up to everyday use and humidity.
 “Anywhere you have a full shower or tub, you want to avoid a wood, a bamboo or even a laminate, simply because of the moisture,” advises Lumber Liquidators’ John Jakob.